 Residents may give their view on a particular topic to the Clerk or any Council member.
 Details of how to contact the Clerk and Members of the Council are displayed on the notice boards and on the website.

-Where assistance has been requested, the Parish Council will, where appropriate, ensure that parishioners are referred to the correct department of Mid Suffolk District Council or other relevant authority organisations.
+Where assistance has been requested, the Parish Council will, where appropriate, ensure that parishioners are referred to the correct department of Mid Suffolk District Council or Suffolk County Council or other relevant authority organisations.
 Our website includes a link to the Mid Suffolk District Council web site.

 When dealing with other authorities or organisations regarding issues affecting the community, the Parish Council will ensure that the opinions of the members of the community are made known.